quantum-brokengrammar/qw-mod-2/README.md

 A mod for *QW*, made by *QW*!
 Includes QoL changes, new blocks, units & more for RPs.
-Based on The4codeblocks/sandbox-utilities and Chaoticans-mindustry-modding-team/ca-mod
+\nBased on The4codeblocks/sandbox-utilities and Chaoticans-mindustry-modding-team/ca-mod